lukerabbitte/minGPT/figs/figs.md

 - 12 compares to 6 but has context length of 10.
 Worse.
 - 13 is literally 12 but with context length back up to 30.
 (Wait, this is now same as 5).
 - 14 uses more extreme dataset, but crucially has good performance compared to 6, which is on a tiny dataset.

+- Note that 1 - 14 were all for 'reward-only' architectures.